Design and implemention of open health data systems with standardized data and analytics capabilities for low- and middle income countries

 In summary, for Ona building analytics with FHIR data looks similar to building analytics with any other type of data.
 While FHIR provides a clear and standard data model, managing information for most health systems requires custom integration of data between different sources, as well as computing indicators using business logic specific to the needs of the local users.
 Building upon well established best-of-breed tools allows Ona to implement FHIR applications at scale and provide trusted analytics on top.

-Given the solution design, and evaluation of the three case studies, we discuss the pros and cons from different perspectives that we believe are essential design principles to realise solidarity-based OHDSs, namely [TO DO: this is just first shot at formulating our design principles; needs refinement]:
+Given the solution design, and the comparison with the two widely used open source implementations that is backed by an active community, we discuss the pros and cons from different perspectives that we believe are essential design principles to realise solidarity-based OHDSs, namely [TO DO: this is just first shot at formulating our design principles; needs refinement]:

 • inclusive-by-design, based on the notions of datasolidarity and maximising autonomy of all future participants in the ecosystem;